-Constanze is a member of the Kings Chambers author team who contribute to and produce the quarterly Bulletin for the Encyclopaedia of Local Government Law.
+Constanze is an Assistant Editor of the (forthcoming) third edition of Judicial Review Law and Practice (to be renamed 'Patterson and Karim on Judicial Review').
+She is also a member of the Kings Chambers author team who write for and produce the quarterly bulletin for the Encyclopaedia of Local Government Law.

-Before coming to the bar Constanze worked in the NGO sector.
-She was part of the legal team for ‘Control Arms’, a coalition of NGO’s working to secure a human-rights orientated Arms Trade Treaty.
-Constanze retains an active interest in human rights law and, in particular, in planning, regulatory and environmental cases involving human rights issues.
+Before coming to the Bar, Constanze worked in the NGO sector.
+She was part of the legal team for 'Control Arms', a coalition of NGOs working to secure a human rights orientated Arms Trade Treaty and attended the July 2012 Arms Trade Treaty Diplomatic Conference and negotiations at the UN in New York.
+Constanze retains an active interest in human rights law and in particular with regards to planning, regulatory and environmental cases involving human rights issues.

 Year of Call: 2013

-Constanze practices in all areas of town and country planning law, including the specialist areas of compulsory purchase and highways.
+Constanze practises in all areas of town and country planning law, including the specialist areas of compulsory purchase and highways.
 Her clients include developers, local planning authorities and local action groups.
+In the Planning Resource Planning Law Survey 2019 she was ranked as one of the ‘Highest Rated Planning Juniors under 35’.

 Constanze is a member of the ‘Environmental Law Foundation’ and is willing to consider acting pro bono when instructed by ELF in appropriate cases.
 Pro bono work has included advising a local action group (‘Power without Pylons’) on their consultation response to the final public National Grid consultation on major infrastructure proposals to join up Moorside power station to the grid (‘the North West Connections Project’).
 The proposals were featured in the press.